GenesisForge/EduFocus-Pro/docs/user/FAQ.md

 **Truly Free:** No freemium model, no paid tiers, no subscriptions.

-**Comprehensive:** Everything you need in one tool—no juggling multiple apps.
+**Comprehensive:** Everything you need in one tool - no juggling multiple apps.

 **Accessible:** Built-in features for diverse learners, including dyslexia support.